Maritime Page

 Top Contributors this Month

-The Morgan out island 41 is a heavy sailboat which is under powered.
-It is reasonably stable / stiff and has a good righting capability if capsized.
+The Clipper 60 is a light sailboat which is under powered.
+It is not stiff and has an excellent righting capability if capsized.
 It is best suited as a bluewater cruising boat.
-The fuel capacity is good.
-There is a good water supply range.

 sailboat air draft